Skip to content

 The agent remembers the user, not just the thread.

 Send the same stable app user id to `POST /v1/responses`, memory store, search, profile, delete, and purge.
-General Augment keeps memory scoped to the project and user so future turns can recover useful context without leaking across tenants.
+General Augment keeps memory scoped to the project and user so future turns can recover useful context without leaking across projects.

 See the user flow